 I swallowed hard and felt my jaw tighten up and it stayed that way for the rest of the tour.

-Truth be told, I would be remiss if I didn’t include this in the pantheon of the best 90 minutes spent in my life.
+Truth be told, I would be remiss if I didn’t include this in the pantheon of the most powerful 90 minutes spent in my life.

 This tour helped to remind and reinforce that the evils of slavery – America’s original sin, is something glossed over as something that happened in the distant past.

-But – theses ripples still shake our foundations.
+But – these ripples still shake our foundations.